oswinrodrigues/tdd-cpp/notes/chapter-02.md

     - Keeps individual tests focused and clean.
 Highly abstracted, highly expressive.
     - Facilitates future maintenance by restricting potential changes to one place.
     - But common setup must re-run in each test.
 Recall each test has independent context.
+- Each cycle, want to make 'green' by generalizing solution.
+    - But don't _over-generalize_.
+Don't account for future concerns.
+- TDD is not a science, it is a craft.